 \subsection{Contributions}

-\smallpar{Extraction for synchronous systems} We define an extraction procedure that applies directly to both choreography specifications and choreographic programming, by working on representative models for choreographies and processes.
-We focus mostly on choreographic programming, since it is the more difficult case, and then show how our approach can be applied to other settings in \S~\ref{sec:extensions}.
-First we define an extraction algorithm for processes with finite behavior and synchronous communications (\S~\ref{sec:extraction}), which showcases the key elements of our construction: building a choreography corresponds to finding representative paths in a graph that represents the abstract execution of the processes given as input.
-Unlike previous work, our extraction also helps in debugging: if extraction fails because of a potential deadlock in the original processes, we generate a choreography containing a special term ($\dlock$) that pinpoints where the error occurs.
-Then we extend extraction to recursive behavior, yielding the first extraction procedure for choreographic programming that can deal with procedures and infinite behavior (cf.~\cite{CMS14}).
+\smallpar{Extraction for synchronous systems} We define an extraction procedure that applies directly to both choreography specifications and choreographic programming, by working with representative models.
+We focus on the more difficult case of choreographic programming, and then show how our approach can be applied to other settings in \S~\ref{sec:extensions}.
+First we define an extraction algorithm for processes with synchronous communications (\S~\ref{sec:extraction}), which showcases the key elements of our construction: building a choreography corresponds to finding paths in a graph that represents the abstract execution of the input processes.
+Our extraction also helps in debugging: if extraction detects a potential deadlock, we pinpoint it with a special term ($\dlock$).
+This is the first extraction procedure for choreographic programming that can deal with procedures and infinite behavior~\cite{CMS14}.

-\smallpar{Asynchrony} We extend our development to processes that interact via asynchronous communication (\S~\ref{sec:async}).
-The key advance from previous works is that we can extract a new class of behaviors (for both choreography specifications and choreographic programming), where processes can progress exactly because they exploit asynchronous communication.
-A degenerate example of this class is a two-way exchange: a network of two processes where each process starts by sending a value to the other, and then consumes the received value.
-This network is deadlocked under a synchronous semantics, violating the requirements for extraction found in previous work~\cite{LTY15}.
-Capturing these behaviors is challenging for two reasons: first, there is no choreography language capable of representing them; second, the extraction algorithms presented so far require the behaviors of processes to be representable also under a synchronous interpretation, to make the state space manageable.
-We overcome both limitations by presenting a new choreography primitive for multiparty asynchronous exchange and introducing a look-ahead mechanism for asynchronous actions in extraction.
+\smallpar{Asynchrony} We extend our development to asynchronous communication (\S~\ref{sec:async}).
+The key novelty is that we can extract a new class of behaviors where processes progress because of asynchronous communication.
+The simplest example of this class is a two-way exchange: a network of two processes where each process starts by sending a value to the other, and then consumes the received value.
+This network is deadlocked under a synchronous semantics, violating the state-of-the-art requirements for extraction~\cite{LTY15}.
+Capturing these behaviors is challenging for two reasons: there is no choreography language capable of representing them; and the extraction algorithms presented so far require the behaviors of processes to be representable also under a synchronous interpretation.
+We overcome both limitations with a new choreography primitive for multiparty asynchronous exchange and a look-ahead mechanism for asynchronous actions in extraction.